NWS issues Winter Weather Advisory

 VW independent staff

-The National Weather Service Northern Indiana has issued a Winter Weather Advisory from 7 p.m.
-Sunday, until 10 a.m.
-Monday, January 6, for Van Wert and Allen counties.
-2-3 inches of snow and slippery travel conditions are expected.
-Conditions could impact the Monday morning commute.
+The National Weather Service Northern Indiana has issued a Winter Weather Advisory from 10 a.m. today to 1 a.m.
+Saturday for much of northwest Ohio, including Van Wert, Paulding, Putnam and Defiance counties.
+Between 2-4 inches of snow is expected and NWS said to plan on slippery road conditions, especially during the evening commute.

-The National Weather Service Wilmington has issued a Winter Weather Advisory from 1 p.m.
-Sunday, January 5, to midnight, January 7, for Mercer, Auglaize and Hardin counties.
-1-3 inches of snow is expected and roads, bridges and overpasses will likely become slick and hazardous.
+A Winter Weather Advisory is also in effect for Mercer and Auglaize counties and areas south from 10 this morning until 7 a.m.
+Saturday.
+2-4 of inches of snow and slippery conditions are expected.